Empowering Micro Communities To Solve Community Problems

 Exhibiting heightened accountability to the constituencies served and for the outcomes created.

-This is clearly an “idealized” definition.
-Social sector leaders will exemplify these characteristics in different ways and to different degrees.
-The closer a person gets to satisfying all these conditions, the more that person fits the model of a social entrepreneur.
-Those who are more innovative in their work and who create more significant social improvements will naturally be seen as more entrepreneurial.
-Those who are truly Schumpeterian will reform or revolutionize their industries.
-Each element in this brief definition deserves some further elaboration.
-Let’s consider each one in turn.
+Micro communities exemplify these characteristics in different ways and to different degrees.
+The closer a community gets to satisfying all these conditions, the more that community fits the model of an ideal micro community.
+Micro communities are innovative in their work and create significant social improvements to revolutionize their communities.
+Lets further elaborate and consider each point below.

-1) Change agents in the social sector: Social entrepreneurs are reformers and revolutionaries, as described by Schumpeter, but with a social mission.
+1) Change agents in the social sector: Micro communities reform and revolutionize with a social mission.
 They make fundamental changes in the way things are done in the social sector.
 Their visions are bold.
 They attack the underlying causes of problems, rather than simply treating symptoms.
 They often reduce needs rather than just meeting them.
 They seek to create systemic changes and sustainable improvements.
 Though they may act locally, their actions have the potential to stimulate global improvements in their chosen arenas, whether that is education, health care, economic development, the environment, the arts, or any other social field.

-2) Adopting a mission to create and sustain social value: This is the core of what distinguishes social entrepreneurs from business entrepreneurs even from socially responsible businesses.
-For a social entrepreneur, the social mission is fundamental.
+2) Adopting a mission to create and sustain social value: This is the core of what distinguishes micro communities from regular business entrepreneurs even from socially responsible businesses.
+For micro communities, the social mission is fundamental.
 This is a mission of social improvement that cannot be reduced to creating private benefits (financial returns or consumption benefits) for individuals.
 Making a profit, creating wealth, or serving the desires of customers may be part of the model, but these are means to a social end, not the end in itself.
 Profit is not the gauge of value creation; nor is customer satisfaction; social impact is the gauge.
-Social entrepreneurs look for a long-term social return on investment.
-Social entrepreneurs want more than a quick hit; they want to create lasting improvements.
+Micro communities look for a long-term social return on investment.
+Micro communities want more than a quick hit; they want to create lasting improvements.
 They think about sustaining the impact.

-3) Recognizing and relentlessly pursuing new opportunities: Where others see problems, social entrepreneurs see opportunity.
+3) Recognizing and relentlessly pursuing new opportunities: Where others see problems, micro communities see opportunity.
 They are not simply driven by the perception of a social need or by their compassion, rather they have a vision of how to achieve improvement and they are determined to make their vision work.
 They are persistent.
-The models they develop and the approaches they take can, and often do, changes, as the entrepreneurs learn about what works and what does not work.
+The models they develop and the approaches they take can, and often do, changes, as the micro communities learn about what works and what does not work.
 The key element is persistence combined with a willingness to make adjustments as one goes.
-Rather than giving up when an obstacle is encountered, entrepreneurs ask, “How can we surmount this obstacle?
+Rather than giving up when an obstacle is encountered, micro communities ask, “How can we surmount this obstacle?
 How can we make this work?”

-4) Engaging in a process of continuous innovation, adaptation, and learning: Entrepreneurs are innovative.
+4) Engaging in a process of continuous innovation, adaptation, and learning: Micro communities are innovative.
 They break new ground, develop new models, and pioneer new approaches.
-However, as Schumpeter notes, innovation can take many forms.
+However innovation can take many forms.
 It does not require inventing something wholly new; it can simply involve applying an existing idea in a new way or to a new situation.
-Entrepreneurs need not be inventors.
+Micro communities need not be inventors.
 They simply need to be creative in applying what others have invented.
 Their innovations may appear in how they structure their core programs or in how they assemble the resources and fund their work.
-On the funding side, social entrepreneurs look for innovative ways to assure that their ventures will have access to resources as long as they are creating social value.
-This willingness to innovate is part of the modus operandi of entrepreneurs.
+On the funding side, micro communities look for innovative ways to assure that their ventures will have access to resources as long as they are creating social value.
+This willingness to innovate is part of the modus operandi of a micro community.
 It is not just a one-time burst of creativity.
 It is a continuous process of exploring, learning, and improving.
 Of course, with innovation comes uncertainty and risk of failure.
-Entrepreneurs tend to have a high tolerance for ambiguity and learn how to manage risks for themselves and others.
-They treat failure of a project as a learning experience, not a personal tragedy.
+Micro communities tend to have a high tolerance for ambiguity and learn how to manage risks for themselves and others.
+They treat failure of a project as a learning experience to fail forward.

 6) Exhibiting a heightened sense of accountability to the constituencies served and for the outcomes created: Because market discipline does not automatically weed out inefficient or ineffective social ventures, social entrepreneurs take steps to assure they are creating value.
-This means that they seek a sound understanding of the constituencies they are serving.
+This means that micro communities seek a sound understanding of the constituencies they are serving.
 They make sure they have correctly assessed the needs and values of the people they intend to serve and the communities in which they operate.
 In some cases, this requires close connections with those communities.
-They understand the expectations and values of their “investors,” including anyone who invests money, time, and/or expertise to help them.
-They seek to provide real social improvements to their beneficiaries and their communities, as well as attractive (social and/or financial) return to their investors.
+Micro communities understand the expectations and values of their “investors,” including anyone who invests money, time, and/or expertise to help them.
+Micro communities seek to provide real social improvements to their beneficiaries and their communities, as well as attractive (social and/or financial) return to their investors.
 Creating a fit between investor values and community needs is an important part of the challenge.
-When feasible, social entrepreneurs create market-like feedback mechanisms to reinforce this accountability.
-They assess their progress in terms of social, financial, and managerial outcomes, not simply in terms of their size, outputs, or processes.
-They use this information to make course corrections as needed.
+When feasible, micro communities create market feedback mechanisms to reinforce this accountability.
+Micro communities assess their progress in terms of social, financial, and managerial outcomes, not simply in terms of their size, outputs, or processes.
+Micro communities use this information to make course corrections as needed.